 Do a background check on the ID

 It is important to get more information of your ID from various sources such as ACRA, Case Trust or RADAC (Renovation and Decoration Advisory Centre).
 Make sure that the ID has a valid address, website or contact details so that you can look for them when there are any problems or hiccups.
-By choosing a renovation company from Case Trust, you’ll be able to receive compensation or get back your deposit if the company fails to deliver their promise.
-Search for reviews from homeowners who have engaged the ID services.
+By choosing a renovation company from Case Trust, you'll be able to receive compensation or get back your deposit if the company fails to deliver their promise.

 Visit the renovation company's office/showroom and ongoing sites